brymck/notes/index.md

 {% highlight coffeescript %}
 Number::times = (block) ->
-  for i in [0...@]
+  for i in [0...this]
-    block.call @, i
+    block.call this, i

 10.times (i) -> console.log i
 {% endhighlight %}

 That's the same thing as the above written in a third as much code.
 More importantly, the focus is now on the important words; things like `prototype` and `function` have been turned into punctuation.
+Punctuation like `(){};` has been phased out in favor of whitespace.
+As long as I keep functions and blocks focused on a single task, I find this easier to read.

 And CoffeeScript _really_ shines when you get into more complex loops.
 Great.
 Now we have a more terse, more readable version of the above.